MediaComem/comem-archidep/ex/docker-compose-todolist.md

 much like in the [FPM deployment exercise](./nginx-php-fpm-deployment.md), except that you will of course run it as a service in an isolated container.

-Since nginx is one of the most popular reverse proxies and web server, there is of course an [official `nginx` image on Docker Hub][nginx-docker-image].
+Since nginx is one of the most popular reverse proxies and web servers, there is of course an [official `nginx` image on Docker Hub][nginx-docker-image].

 So, think about what do you need your reverse proxy to do, based on the FPM